Knowledge Base

 An elevation gets you inside the space and is great for seeing more specific details from eye level.
 This makes an elevation especially useful for kitchen design and other types of renovation.
 With an elevation, you can see details like where appliances would be positioned and the movement of your furniture (for example, the particular direction the doors swing on your cabinetry or how far a drawer will pull out).
 While a floor plan offers a general layout of the room design, the elevation drawing gets the viewer inside the room, and able to see a clearer picture of how it will look upon completion.

-If you'd like to learn more, please visit our website, check out our portfolio, or contact us to connect with a member of our team.
+If you'd like to learn more, visit our portfolio, or contact us to connect with a member of our team.